whage/thesis/thesis.md

 > to implement a static checker that given any program in your language (a) always terminates, (b) is sound,
 > and (c) is complete. [@cse-341, p.15]

-People often conflate static typing, dynamic typing and type safety.
+Static typing, dynamic typing and type safety are often.
 Regardless of whether type checking happens statically (before running the program) or dynamically (during running the program), a language may or may not be called safe, we'll see examples later when discussing the type systems of specific languages.
-"Strongly typed" and "weakly typed" are also in wide use among programmers but their meaning is not clearly defined and are often used to mean certain combinations of language attributes.
-They are often used to refer to how much implicit conversion (also known as "coercion") between types is done by the language.

-There might be operations that would pass type checking but produce an error during runtime, like division by zero.
+For example, there might be operations that would pass type checking but produce an error during runtime, like division by zero.
 Enhancing a type system so that it could protect against division by zero erros would make it too restrictive (too many programs would be ruled out as ill-formed).
 It is not possible to predict statically that an expression would evaluate to zero, so if we want our language to be safe, we need to add dynamic (runtime) checks.
 Even though it is not part of the static type system, such a language is still considered safe. [@pfpl-2016]

 ## Formal soundness: preservation and progress
 Formally, a language can be called "sound" or "type safe" if the following properties hold [@pfpl-2016]: